SPGryphons/YCEP-Challenges-2023/challenges/crypto/YCEP - KM Rowhith/README.md

 * **Difficulty:** Easy

 ## Solution
-1. Look at source code.Open css file.
+1. Look at source code.
+2. Open css file.
-2. Convert binary to text.
+3. Convert binary to text.
-3. The binary in the webpage is a trick.
+4. The binary in the webpage is a trick.
-4. The actual flag is in the css source file :)
+5. The actual flag is in the css source file :)

 ## Flag
 ```